-The JCCC Olathe Health Education Center, located at 21201 W. 152nd Street Olathe, Kansas, houses classroom and skills labs for practical nursing and health occupations, a medical office technology suite, computer labs, a multipurpose conference room, general education classrooms, common spaces and a reception area, and offices for employees.
+The JCCC Olathe Health Education Center, located at 21201 W. 152nd Street Olathe, Kansas, houses classroom and skills labs for practical nursing, and other health occupations such as respiratory care and neurodiagnostic technology.
+It also provides space for Johnson County Adult Education, general education classes, computer labs, a multipurpose conference room, common spaces, offices for employees, and a reception area.
 It is a commuter campus with one building with no residence halls.
 Police emergency services are provided by the Olathe Kansas Police Department.
-Non-emergency requests for police services are provided by the JCCC Police Department.
+Non- emergency requests for police services are provided by the JCCC Police Department.
 Emergency fire and medical service is handled by the Olathe Fire Department.